Raminkord92/KatieWithPDFxTMDLib/README.md

 # PDFxTMDLib usage in KaTie input files
-KatieWithPDFxTMDLib is a clone of Katie Parton level event generator https://bitbucket.org/hameren/katie/src/master/.
+KatieWithPDFxTMDLib is a clone of [Katie](https://bitbucket.org/hameren/katie/src/master/) Parton level event generator.
 This document explains how to use [PDFxTMDLib](https://github.com/Raminkord92/PDFxTMD) (TMDs and collinear PDFs), from KaTie input files.
 Example inputs are in `diphoton/`:
 - `diphoton/pdfxtmdKt` (TMD / kT-dependent)
 - `diphoton/pdfxtmdCol` (collinear / cPDF)